DUDDU-ELISHA/Snake-game/README.md

 # Snake-game

-How the Game Works
+How the Game Works:
-Objective
+Objective:
 The objective of the game is to control a snake on a grid and eat food items to grow in length.
 The game ends if the snake collides with itself or the boundaries of the game screen.

 Setup